 There certainly is a lot to consider when building out your investing strategy.
 There are core questions: should you use a day trading strategy versus a buy and hold strategy.
 Is Value investing like Warren Buffet for you, or is the more time and nerve intensive swing trading more your style.

-What is certain is that you will need to be able to spot and avoid stock market crashes and establish your trading rules based on your stock trading style.
+What is certain is that you will need to spot and avoid stock market crashes and establish your trading rules based on your stock trading style.
 Also, advanced traders will want to ensure their system is back-tested, meaning it has worked in the past.
 Finally, if you are trading the earnings announcements or your stocks are susceptible to news-based price swings, you may want to choose a real-time, high-quality news provider.

 11. Learn to Avoid Stock Market Crashes